Bob Welch (musician)

-Robert Lawrence Welch Jr. (August 31, 1945 – June 7, 2012) was an American musician who was a member of Fleetwood Mac from 1971 to 1974.
+Robert Lawrence Welch Jr. (August 31, 1945 – June 7, 2012) was an American guitarist, singer, and songwriter who was a member of Fleetwood Mac from 1971 to 1974.
 He had a successful solo career in the late 1970s.
 His singles included "Hot Love, Cold World", "Ebony Eyes", "Precious Love", "Hypnotized", and his signature song, "Sentimental Lady".

 Early life

 Welch was born in Hollywood, California, into a show business family.
 His father, Robert L. Welch Sr., was a producer and screenwriter at Paramount Pictures, producing films starring Bob Hope and Bing Crosby.
 Welch Sr. produced the 25th Annual Academy Awards TV special in 1953 and The Thin Man TV series from 1958 to 1959.
 Bob's mother, Templeton Fox, was a singer and actress who worked with Orson Welles' Mercury Theatre in Chicago and appeared in TV and movies from 1962 to 1979.

 Welch learned clarinet in his childhood, switching to guitar in his early teens.
 His interests were jazz, rhythm and blues, and rock music.
 He was accepted into Georgetown University, but instead moved to Paris, planning to attend the Sorbonne.
 Welch told People in a 1979 interview that, in Paris, "I mostly smoked hash with bearded guys five years older" and spent most of his time "sitting in the Deux Magots café".
-He returned to Southern California, where he briefly studied French at the University of California, Los Angeles but did not complete a degree.
+He returned to Southern California, where he briefly studied French at the University of California, Los Angeles, but did not complete a degree.